stac-extensions/mlm/README.md

 > When selecting or interpreting dimension names, users should take careful consideration over the multiple
 > interpretations they might introduce based on context.
 For example, `h`/`height` could either represent the height of
 > the image (often mapped to `y` dimension in geomatics) or it could represent the literal height/altitude of a measure.
+> To disambiguate possible misinterpretation, it is recommended to provide relevant semantic definitions, units and
+> references to those concepts through the appropriate `bands` or `variables` entries defined by other STAC Extensions
+> whenever possible.

 <!-- lint enable no-undefined-references -->